superlinked/superlinked/README.md

 Superlinked is a framework AND a self-hostable REST API server that helps you make better vectors, that sits between your data, vector database and backend services.

 #### How does it work
-Superlinked makes it easy to construct custom data & query embedding models from pre-trained encoders, see the <b>feature</b> and <b>use-case</b> notebooks below for examples.
+Superlinked makes it easy to construct custom data & query embedding models from pre-trained encoders and supports frameworks like `sentence-transformers`.
+See the <b>feature</b> and <b>use-case</b> notebooks below for examples.

 If you like what we do, give us a star! ⭐